kevinwatson/rails-microservices-book/130-chapter-12.md

 ### Create and Configure Our Environment

-Last but not least, let's add a `Dockerfile` and `docker-compose.yml` file to build an image and spin up a Rails and RabbitMQ containers.
+Last but not least, let's add a `Dockerfile` and `docker-compose.yml` file to build an image and spin up our Rails and RabbitMQ containers.
 The `Dockerfile` may already exist from the sandbox we built in chapter 9, but if not, it has the same content here.
 The `docker-compose.yml` file is new.

 ```dockerfile
 # rails-microservices-sample-code/Dockerfile